gun-pi/gun-pi/README.md

 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning AWS cloud technologies
 - 💞️ I’m looking to collaborate on a Java-based project
-- 📫 How to reach me: [linkedin]: https://www.linkedin.com/in/pavel-gun/
+- 📫 How to reach me: linkedin.com/in/pavel-gun/

 <!---
 gun-pi is a ✨ special ✨ repository